gyasifordjour/11053488_DCIT205/README.md

 # Computer Science Department Website

 # Introduction
 Welcome to the Computer Science Department Website!
-This website serves as a central hub for information, resources, and updates related to the Computer Science Department at  University of Ghana.
+This website serves as a central hub for information, resources, and updates related to the Computer Science Department at  the University of Ghana.
 Whether you're a student, faculty member, or visitor, this platform aims to provide a seamless experience for accessing important information and staying connected with the department's activities.

 # Purpose